liamzdenek/ferment-ai/memory-bank/ecs-architecture-proposal.md

 6. **More Testable**: Components and systems can be tested in isolation.

+7. **Improved Modularity**: The Journal implementation is modularized into specialized manager classes, each with a single responsibility, making the code more maintainable, testable, and extensible.

+8. **Enhanced Type Safety**: Events have their types validated against registered schemas, ensuring that events conform to their expected structure.

 ## Implementation Plan

 1. Create the new Journal class with ECS support